BurkovBA/BurkovBA.github.io/content/blog/2021-09-20-1/index.md

 References
 ----------
- - https://math.stackexchange.com/questions/2451248/why-divergence-only-cares-about-partial-derivative-of-x-y-z-respectively - helpful answer on divergence intuition
+ * https://math.stackexchange.com/questions/2451248/why-divergence-only-cares-about-partial-derivative-of-x-y-z-respectively - helpful answer on divergence intuition
+ * https://isis2.cc.oberlin.edu/physics/dstyer/Electrodynamics/Laplacian.pdf - a good paper on why Laplacian corresponds to the difference between point and its neighbors
+ * https://www.youtube.com/watch?v=L9hU4xrhEDs - a great video from Quantum Mechanics series on meaning of Laplacian in Hamiltonian, its correpsondence to momentum etc.